Bluehost review - one year later

-Before that, my last website was actually a hand-coded HTML file hosted in a directory of my local BBS - yeah, if you know what a BBS is you know I’m talking about ten years ago (jeez, maybe more.)
+Before that, my the only website I had created was actually a hand-coded HTML file hosted in a directory of my local BBS.
+Yeah, if you know what a BBS is you know I’m talking about like fifteen or twenty years ago.

 So, a lot has changed in the internet since then and my hosting experience with Bluehost kind of confirms and exemplifies the evolution of building websites.